 - On 1 October 2019, the Court ordered that Group Members who wished to potentially benefit from any settlement reached at a mediation held in early 2020 were required to register their claims by 22 November 2019.
 This process is described as “class closure” – see the October 2019 Notice to Group Members, linked below, for further details.

-- The case is currently listed to commence trial on 20 September 2021, however, if the proposed settlement summarised above proceeds then this trial date will be vacated.
+- The case was listed to commence trial on 20 September 2021, however given the Proposed Settlement, the trial date was vacated.